awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-performance.md

   + String functions\.

   Operations that can't be pushed to the Redshift Spectrum layer include DISTINCT and ORDER BY\.
 + Use partitions to limit the data that is scanned\.
 Partition your data based on your most common query predicates, then prune partitions by filtering on partition columns\.
-For more information, see [Partitioning Redshift Spectrum External Tables](c-spectrum-external-tables.md#c-spectrum-external-tables-partitioning)\.
+For more information, see [Partitioning Redshift Spectrum external tables](c-spectrum-external-tables.md#c-spectrum-external-tables-partitioning)\.

   Query [SVL\_S3PARTITION](r_SVL_S3PARTITION.md) to view total partitions and qualified partitions\.